What Are the Most Frequent Causes of Motorcycle Accidents?

 A controversial driving technique employed by many bikers, lane splitting accounts for a significant number of motorcycle wrecks.
 Lane splitting involves driving between cars and trucks, and essentially, between lanes of traffic.
 Many potential problems can arise when bikers lane-split.
 A motorist may make a sudden lane change or veer into the next lane.
 The biker may be in the driver’s blind spot, and may not be visible in the side or rear-view mirror.

 At the law office of Bailey & Galyen, we provide a free initial consultation to every client.
-To set up an appointment with an experienced Texas bankruptcy attorney, contact us online or call us at 844-402-2992.
-For your convenience, we answer our phones 24 hours a day, 7 days a week.
-We will meet with you evenings or weekends upon request.
+To set up an appointment with an experienced Texas personal injury attorney, contact us by e-mail or call our offices at one of the convenient locations listed below.
+We will take your call 24 hours a day, seven days a week.